 One-night stands are often viewed as being unimportant and insignificant.
 But, is it possible that this one night could be the beginning of a successful long-term relationship?

-Hook up: Is something that’s usually pre-planned, you’ve spoken to them previously, on a dating app for example, and agreed to meet in person
+Hook-up: something that’s usually pre-planned – you’ve spoken to them previously, on a dating app for example, and agreed to meet in person

-One-night stand: This is often something more spontaneous.
-While you may go out thinking it would be nice to meet someone you’ve never met or spoken to the person before E.g. you meet them at the bar, end up having a drink, and going home with them.
+One-night stand: often something more spontaneous.
+While you may go out thinking it would be nice to meet someone, you’ve never met or spoken to the person before.
+For example, you meet them at the bar and end up having a drink and going home with them.

 Dr. Helen Fisher, a big name within the dating industry and a well-known biological anthropologist, is now the chief scientific advisor for Match.com.
 Dr Helen suggests that 30% of relationships start as one-night stands.
 Interestingly, whilst stereotypes and society suggest men are more likely to initiate one-night stands, Fisher’s research with Match suggests men are 3 times more likely than women to want a one-night stand to develop into a relationship.

-With either a one-night stand or a hook up there low expectations as you don’t actually expect to develop a relationship from it.
+With either a one-night stand or a hook up there are low expectations as you don’t actually expect to develop a relationship from it.
 This is actually key to allowing feelings to grow.
-When you wake up in bed, naked next to someone you don’t know barriers are immediately broken down.
-This, plus the fact that after sex people are more themselves and with the presence of oxytocin the ‘cuddle hormone’ produced due to skin on skin contact a bond, and attachment can grow without you even realizing.
+When you wake up in bed, naked next to someone you don’t know, barriers are immediately broken down.
+This, plus the fact that after sex people are more themselves, and with the presence of oxytocin – the ‘cuddle hormone’ – produced due to skin-on-skin contact, an attachment can grow without you even realizing.

 Talking about feelings

 If you wake up and find yourself desperate to get your clothes on and leave then it is probably just sex, but if you find yourself enjoying spending time with them the next morning then this may suggest there could be something deeper that might be worth exploring.
-This makes sense as even if you’re just looking for someone to have casual sex with then you’re probably still be looking for someone with similar characteristics as you would if you were looking for a partner to share a long-term relationship with.
+This makes sense as, even if you’re just looking for someone to have casual sex with, you’re probably still looking for someone with similar characteristics as you would if you were looking for a partner to share a long-term relationship with.

-Developing a relationship is complicated and down to a large number of factors e.g. personal compatibility and timing, and there’s definitely something to be said about the importance of sexual chemistry.
-When this is present earlier on (such as a one-night stand) then for both individuals the basis for a strong relationship can be seen, it’s up to them whether they act on it.
-Owing to this, it’s important to be clear about feelings early on; if one individual sees the potential for a relationship and the other just wants casual sex then the hurt experienced can be reduced by being open and honest.
+Developing a relationship is complicated and down to a large number of factors, such as personal compatibility and timing – and there’s definitely something to be said about the importance of sexual chemistry.
+When this is present earlier on (such as a one-night stand) then for both individuals the basis for a strong relationship can be seen – it’s up to them whether they act on it.
+Owing to this, it’s important to be clear about feelings early on; if one individual sees the potential for a relationship, and the other just wants casual sex, then the hurt experienced can be reduced by being open and honest.

 The “how we met” story

 Every couple has a ‘how we met’ story – but you probably don’t hear many of these about having too many drinks and sleeping with each other on the first night they met.
-Although individuals may have actually met by having a one-night stand, there’s definitely still some stigma surrounding this and the thought that by letting people know that’s how they met the feeling that the authenticity and seriousness of the relationship may be questioned.
-So, to avoid this a fairytale-like story is created instead.
+Although individuals may have actually met by having a one-night stand, there’s definitely still some stigma surrounding this and the thought that by letting people know that’s how they met, the authenticity and seriousness of the relationship may be questioned.
+So, to avoid this, a fairytale-like story is created instead.